 You can never go wrong with running with a $2,000 budget for building an epic gaming rig.

-The combination of the i7-7700k and a GTX 1080 Ti video card gives the most ultimate experience that you could fathom with this type of budget.
+The combination of the i7-9700k and a RTX 2080 video card gives the most ultimate experience that you could fathom with this type of budget.
 You’re going to be able to max anything and everything you install on the hard drive/solid state drive.
 You’re basically guaranteed max settings, 60 FPS.

 Therefore you’ll need to have some kind of a cooling system in place and the Corsair H100i v2 is your best bet if you’re looking for quality.
 Be sure to look up different YouTube video guides for the installation of it!